spatie/laravel-model-states/README.md

 This package adds state support to your Laravel models.

-Start of by using the `Spatie\State\HasStates` trait in your model.
+Start off by using the `Spatie\State\HasStates` trait in your model.
 Now you're able to define state fields.
 These are defined in the `$states` array on your model class.
 It requires you to map a field name unto a state class.
 Here's an example of a `Payment` class with one state field, simply called `state`.